Xiny1hxy/cse15l-lab-reports/LabReport5.md

 ./HandRJerusalem.txt
 ```

 This command find all files modified less than 7 days ago.
 I deleted some words in several files, to see if this command can find out the file i changed.

+This command can be helpful for the situation such as:

+Finding all recently modified files in a directory hierarchy for further processing or analysis

+Backing up all recently modified files in a directory hierarchy to another location

+Deleting all files that have not been modified within a certain time period to free up disk space

 ### Example2: